xai-foundation/sentry/apps/sentry-client-desktop/README.md

 For integrating the electron-builder signing the certificate has to be added to the mac key-chain, for this specific environment variables need to be set during the release build process:

-- `MAC_KEYCHAIN_PASSWORD` an arbitrary password for the tmp keychain used for storing the certificate
 - `MAC_CERTIFICATE_P12_BASE64` the base64 encoded certificate and private key
 - `MAC_CERTIFICATE_PASSWORD` the certificate encryption password